 Score each of these 13 items as shown below:

 – 8-10 Flourishing

 – 1-3 Languishing

-Now total and average the two categories which gives you an average rating for each of the two categories.
-You can score most of these thirteen areas as flourishing or moderate and average the same, yet still have problems or concerns in specific areas.
+Total each category and then divide by either 2 or 11.
+That gives you an average rating for each of the two categories.
+You can score most of these thirteen areas as flourishing or moderate and average the same, yet may still have problems or concerns in specific areas.

 Have some questions, want some ideas to improve in a specific area, or feel like you need some help?
 Send me an email asking for a free consultation.
 Include your availability in the coming week and I’ll respond within 24 hours with a day and time that works for both of us.

 Please provide your email address to download more info on Mental Wellness.